20 weeks pregnant with multiples

 Will testing take place this week?

 The big one this week is your anatomy scan!
-This level 2 ultrasound is typically done at 20 weeks.
+This ultrasound is typically done around 18-20 weeks.
 In addition to revealing the sex of your babies to parents who want to know, the technician will also be taking multiple measurements of your little ones.

 You may also have an amniocentesis this week.
-Amniocentesis is an elective test that can be performed between weeks 15 and 20 of pregnancy.
-This diagnostic test is more invasive and is generally only done to provide definitive results if you have an abnormal MMS result or if your babies are at an increased risk for genetic abnormalities.
-If you decide on amniocentesis, your physician will guide you through the steps of the procedure and how the testing results will help guide your care.
+Amniocentesis is an elective test that can be performed after 15 weeks.
+This diagnostic test is more invasive and is generally only done to provide definitive results if you have an elevated risk on a genetic screening test or if your babies are at an increased risk for genetic abnormalities based on family history or ultrasound findings.
+If you decide on amniocentesis, your provider will guide you through the steps of the procedure and how the testing results will help guide your care.

 Let’s plan ahead!